TimWargo/TimWargo/README.md

 <div align="center">

 ## About
-<b>Hello.
-My name is Tim.
-I am a graduating Computer Science student in the School of Computing here at the University of Georgia.
-I am drawn to the fields of Software Engineering and Web Development.</b>
+<b>Hey, I'm Tim!
+I am a developer drawn to the fields of Software Engineering and Web Development.
+Please feel free to reach out to me!</b>

 ----------------------